How to Reupholster a Wingback Chair: Step-by-Step Video Tutorials!

-After hours of tentatively tearing down this wingback chair, this reupholstered wingback chair is getting a makeover!
+After hours of tentatively tearing down this wingback chair, this reupholstered wingback chair was getting a makeover!

 Because this project was so huge, I have been posting updates to this blog post as I complete it.

 For now, though, let’s jump right in and see what progress has been made!
 You can always watch the entire series on my YouTube channel.